You can define a local register variable with a specified register like this:

 As for global register variables, it's recommended that you choose a

-register that is normally saved and restored by function calls on
+register which is normally saved and restored by function calls on

 your machine, so that library routines will not clobber it.
 A common